We provide specialized formation. Accompaniment is our expertise.

 Home for Propaedeutic Stage:

-The Dehon House, located on the campus of Sacred Heart Seminary and School of Theology, is a beautifully renovated five-bedroom home that will be the communal living space for the Propaedeutic Stage.
+The Dehon House, located on the campus of Sacred Heart Seminary and School of Theology, is a beautifully renovated five-bedroom home that is the communal living space for the Propaedeutic Stage.
 With two chapels, it provides an ideal space for discerners to grow in prayer, including, “scriptural meditation and the art of lectio divina” that are essential to this stage in formation (PPF 123).

 Contact us today!